73rd Group Army

+The 73rd Group Army is a formation of China's People's Liberation Army Ground Force (PLAGF) subordinated to the Eastern Theater Command (ETC).
+The ETC's area of responsibility includes Taiwan, and the 73rd Group Army includes amphibious forces.

+The 73rd Group Army was known as the 31st Group Army until April 2017.
+The group army was considered an elite unit.

 History

+Chinese Civil War

 The 31st Group Army traces its lineage to the Shantung Column of the Shantung Military Region which was formed around 1941.
 By 1945 the column had been reorganized and redesignated into several military districts, including the Chiao-Tung Military District.
 By 1946, elements of the Chiao-Tung MD were reorganized and redesignated 9th and 13th Columns.
 The 13th Column, commanded by Chou Chih-chien was composed of three divisions, including the 37th, 38th, and 39th.
 In the mid-to-late 1940s the 13th Column was reorganized and redesignated as the 31st Corps, also commanded by Chou Chih-chien.
 The 31st Corps was composed of the 91st, 92nd and 93rd Divisions.
-In late 1949 the 31st Corps, under the 10th bingtuan (Army or "Army Group"), took part in the Chekiang and Fukien Campaign conducting operations against or near Nanp'ing, Kut'ien and the Changchou-Amoy area.

-During the Korean War the 31st Corps was one of the few units to remain in China opposite Taiwan to defend against a potential US-Taiwan Invasion.
-The 31st was stationed in Fujian.
-In 1958, elements of the 31st Group Army took part in the artillery bombardment of Kinmen (Quemoy) and the Matsu Islands that precipitated the Second Taiwan Strait Crisis.
+By August 1949, 31st Corps was subordinated to the 10th Army of the Third Field Army.
+29th and 31st Corps captured Zhangzhou in late-September.
+It participated in the capture of Xiamen and Gulangyu, and the Battle of Guningtou, in October.

+The corps became the core of the 31st Group Army.